FastEval/FastEval/README.md

 ./install-text-generation-inference
 ```

 Finally, both [OpenAI Evals](https://github.com/openai/evals) and [MT-Bench](https://arxiv.org/abs/2306.05685) make use of OpenAI models as a judge for evaluating model outputs.
 For these benchmarks, you need to configure an OpenAI API key by setting the `OPENAI_API_KEY` environment variable.
-Not that methods other than setting this environment variable won't work.
+Note that methods other than setting this environment variable won't work.
 The cost of evaluating a new model on OpenAI Evals + MT-Bench together is approximately $5.

 ## Evaluation